 A call to action taps into human psychology, igniting our curiosity, our predisposition for anticipation, and our understanding of the behavior and reward exchange: if we take this action, what will we receive as a result?

 The call to action is a proven marketing method of engaging the interest of your customer to encourage them to interact with your brand in the way you’ve suggested, whether than be to purchase your product or find out more about your services.
+Leverage this to trace the potential behavior of your customers using Canva's Customer Journey Map.

 No matter what you’re creating for your customer, it must always be valuable.
-What are you offering them in your CTA: is it a new software product that will help them take control of their meditation practice or save them money on their next shopping bill?
+What are you offering them in your CTA: is it a new software product that will help them take control of their meditation practice or save them money with a discount or gift certificate on their next shopping bill?
 Before you craft your CTA, you’ll need to know exactly what you’re offering your customer, ensuring that it’s relevant to their needs and interests and not just in the CTA but as a business.
 What problem are you trying to solve for your customer?
 What makes your company the best at what it does?
 Your CTA will call your customer to not only take the specific action you’re suggesting but also to interact with your company in general because it’s valuable and relevant to them in general.

 A well-crafted CTA can be a combination of just a few words if it’s powerful enough.
 As such, the language that you use in your few words has to be meaningful and serve a specific purpose: it’s here that you’ll incorporate language that incites a response, namely commanding language.
 Simply put, this is a language that works as a command: the words ‘buy’, ‘shop’, ‘call’, ‘learn’, ‘download’ work as directives, encouraging customers to take the action suggested without any confusion.